wjs97/NFLBigDataPipeline/README.txt

 This was final capstone for Big Data Application Architecture course I took with Professor Michael Spertus (https://cs.uchicago.edu/people/michael-spertus/) while at UChicago.
-I built a data pipeline and simple Javascript pipeline which allowed users to query NFL tracking dataset.
+I built a Big data pipeline serving a simple Javascript client which allowed users to query on-field player speeds from a massive NFL tracking dataset(https://www.kaggle.com/c/nfl-big-data-bowl-2022)

 This pipeline was built using a "Lambda Architecture" (https://databricks.com/glossary/lambda-architecture), with Apache Spark + Hive (Batch Layer), Kafka (Streaming Layer), Hbase (Serving Layer), serving a Javascript client sitting on top of an AWS Cloud Native backend (Cloud deploy + EC2).

-We deployed our data pipelines on a
+We deployed our data pipelines on an EMR Cluster, I've done my best to include all the scripts and configurations used for deployment

-How to run speed layer (I recommend using 3 seperate terminals to monitor logs)

-yarn jar /home/hadoop/wjsjr/src/target/uber-Kafka-Producer-0.0.1-SNAPSHOT.jar org.wjsjr.KafkaProducer

-spark-submit --master local[2] --class StreamPlays /home/hadoop/wjsjr/src/target/uber-KafkaConsumer-1.0-SNAPSHOT.jar

-./home/hadoop/wjsjr/runSpeedLayer.sh

 Abstract
 I built an application that allows users to analyze NFL data.
 My data comes from the "NFL Big Data Bowl 2022" (https://www.kaggle.com/c/nfl-big-data-bowl-2022), and includes detailed, frame-by-frame tracking data for special teams players on every play of the 2018, 2019 and 2020 seasons.
 Users can enter in a team abbreviation (ex.
 CHI or DEN), Year and Week # and view the top speed (in Yards/Second) any player ran during the selected game.
 To accomplish this, I implemented Nathan Marz' Lambda Architecture as described in class.
 I will describe my architecture and implementation details below